In the first chapter, we covered the basics of CRO, how it works, and how businesses can benefit from it.

-Quantitative insights: Quantitative insights help you answer questions like about the what, where, and how much.
+- Quantitative insights: Quantitative insights help you answer questions like about what, where and how much.

 We’ll explore both these two data types in-depth in Chapter #3.
 For now, let’s go over them briefly so you better understand what they involve.

 The goal of analyzing quantitative insights is to figure where losses are occurring in your conversion funnel.
 By using analytics data, heatmaps, and session playbacks you can monitor what exactly visitors do on your site.

 Quantitative data can help you discover insights such as:

 - How long do visitors spend on a page, where they come from, and where do they leave from.

 - What pages are most popular with your visitors and what do they do there.

 While quantitative data can reveal where problems are occurring on your pages, they do not reveal why they are occurring.
 At best, you can hypothesize solutions with insights from quantitative data.

 Think of this as a doctor checking your pulse and taking your temperature.
 By itself, these measurements don’t tell the doctor what you might be suffering from, but they do help him in figuring out whether something is wrong, and what might be the cause behind it.

 For more insights, the doctor has to ask you pointed questions, look at your past medical history and draw out hypotheses from it.